 The college again underwent an extensive self-study and visits from SACS reaffirmation teams during 1993-1996.
 Subsequently, on 25 June 1997 the Southern Association of Colleges and Schools reaffirmed CCAF's accreditation until the year 2006.
 The college participated in the Air University effort to gain regional accreditation by the SACS Commission on Colleges.
 On 25 June 2004, SACS notified Air University that their application for regional accreditation was approved, retroactive to 1 January 2004.
-CCAF is now accredited through Air University by the SACS Commission on Colleges until 23 June 2009.
+From 2007-2009, CCAF participated in Air University's accreditation reaffirmation effort through SACS/COC.
+On 8 December 2009 SACS announced the reaffirmation of Air University's accreditation for a 10-year period.
+CCAF is now accredited through Air University by the SACS Commission on Colleges until 2019.

 Over the years the college has grown both in numbers and recognition.
-With more than 335,000 registered students, the college is the largest multicampus community college in the world.
-Its affiliated schools are located in 37 states, the District of Columbia, and 9 foreign locations.
-About 6,300 CCAF faculty members provide quality instruction for the personal and professional development of enlisted personnel.
-More than one million transcripts have been issued in the last 10 years, and in 2005-2006 CCAF students earned 1.61 million hours of college credit.
-Since issuing its first degree in 1977, the college has awarded more than 308,000 associate in applied science degrees.
+With more than 323,000 registered students, the college is the largest multicampus community college in the world.
+Its affiliated schools are located in 37 states, and 9 foreign locations.
+About 6,000 CCAF faculty members provide quality instruction for the personal and professional development of enlisted personnel.
+More than one million transcripts have been issued in the last 10 years, and in 2008-2009 CCAF students earned 1.61 million hours of college credit.
+Since issuing its first degree in 1977, the college has awarded more than 362,000 associate in applied science degrees.